auratoostronk/alphatius-doom/README.txt

-alph_nopassives - Settting this to TRUE in a config file or on the command line DISABLES Passive Abilities alph_startcarbine - Settting this to TRUE in a config file or on the command line forces players to spawn with the Photon Carbine. alph_nopowerups - Settting this to TRUE in a config file or on the command line DISABLES Powerups from spawning alph_autobots - Setting this to TRUE will enable alph_botcount to spawn bots. alph_botcount - Setting this to A NUMBER when alph_autobots is TRUE will fill the server with bots until the amount of players and bots combined equals said number.
-Useful for keeping servers filled with bots when players are absent.
+alph_nopassives - Settting this to TRUE in a config file or on the command line DISABLES Passive Abilities alph_startcarbine - Settting this to TRUE in a config file or on the command line forces players to spawn with the Photon Carbine. alph_nopowerups - Settting this to TRUE in a config file or on the command line DISABLES Powerups from spawning

 DISCORD SERVER:
 Join our discord for special events and updates!